 • High humidity

 This type of exposure to water will cause mold to grow within the 24 to 48 hour period, and if it isn’t treated quickly to eliminate the growth, then it will continue to infect other areas of the building.

 Although there is no direct correlation between mold growth and the Covid-19 variant, the restrictions that have been put in place by various governments certainly played a part in its presence.

 With the restrictions present, it has made it increasingly difficult to get workers to where they need to be in order to fix housing or building issues, let alone have the number of staff available in order to effectively acquiesce to your housing needs.
-I would take that line out because you don’t want to give people the idea that testing has to be delayed.

 The New York Housing Authorities haven’t managed to keep up with the repairs necessary.
 In March 2020, the average number of days taken to complete repairs was 156 days.
 However, due to the pandemic’s adverse effects, November saw completion of repairs rise to 224 days.